 3-4 medium-large cloves garlic, minced or grated

-3 – 3 1/2 cups yellow or orange-fleshed sweet potato, diced
+3 – 3 1/2 cups yellow or orange-fleshed sweet potato, peeled and diced

 1 can (14 oz.) black beans, rinsed and drained